 There are many challenges in attempting to evaluate the association between global traveling and COVID-19 outbreaks.
 Fewer people might travel to cities that are in the middle of a pandemic outbreak.
 The locations that attract many foreign travelers might even have more acute COVID-19 outbreaks for different explanations.
 By way of instance, places bringing a lot of overseas travelers could have more big events like conferences and athletic events.

 We utilized data on passengers coming from non-COVID-19 hot spots to help control for all these variables.
-We also took into consideration other factors that could influence the virus’s spread and eeffects such as population size and density, use of public transport, demographics, demographics, and financial action.
+We also took into consideration other factors that could influence the virus’s spread and effects such as population size and density, use of public transport, demographics, demographics, and financial action.

 Benefits of wider bans